Zenyatta (Overwatch): Analysis of cultural themes and gameplay

 In terms of representation, researchers Joong-Gon Lee and Tae-Gu Lee in a paper for the Journal of Korea Game Society observed that Zenyatta's character design was a pastiche of robots with Tibetan Mahayana Buddhism.
-However, as Buddhism was a foreign concept to many American audiences, they instead emphasized the character's religious aspect, which in itself was a new concept for such audiences.
-Shahryar Rizvi in an article for Kill Screen meanwhile argued that several of his skins, particular the "Djinnyatta" and "Ifrit" skins, represented "Orientalist" views of those mythological figures as their appearances relied primarily on European adaptations of said figures.
-He argued that such arose from attempt to Other Middle Eastern cultures through "hateful stereotyping or idealistic fetishizing that enables colonization and exploitation".
-Additionally the mix of cultural aspects such as the use of harem pants caused them in his view to blur the ground between cultural appropriation and direct stereotypes.
+However, as Buddhism was a foreign concept to many American audiences, they observed that the developers instead emphasized the concept of a robot having religious beliefs, which in itself was a new concept for such audiences.
+Shahryar Rizvi in an article for Kill Screen meanwhile argued that several of his skins, particularly the "Djinnyatta" and "Ifrit" skins, represented Orientalist views of those mythological figures, as their appearances relied primarily on European adaptations of said figures.
+He argued that such arose from an attempt to Other Middle Eastern cultures through "hateful stereotyping or idealistic fetishizing that enables colonization and exploitation".
+Additionally, the mix of cultural aspects such as the use of harem pants caused them, in his view, to blur the ground between cultural appropriation and direct stereotypes.

-Zenyatta's gameplay has also received commentary, as unlike other Support class characters at the time of Overwatchs release, he was particularly notable for having high offensive capabilities.
-This contrast and its effects on players utilizing the character at high-level competitive play was the subject of a study by Peter Braun, Alfredo Cuzzocrea, Timothy D. Keding, Carson K. Leung, Adam G.M.
-Padzor, and Dell Sayson in the journal Procedia Computer Science, due to the perceived high-skill level the character required.
-Using a data algorithm for analysis, they observed the differences between high- and low-win rate players and how they adjusted to Zenyatta's traits, for example focusing less on head shots against opponents and relying on a secondary healer for the team.
+Zenyatta's gameplay has also received commentary, as unlike other Support-class characters at the time of Overwatchs release, he was particularly notable for having high offensive capabilities.
+This contrast and its effects on players utilizing the character at a high-level of competitive play was the subject of a study by several researchers in the journal Procedia Computer Science, due to the perceived high skill level the character required.
+Using a data algorithm for analysis, they observed the differences between high and low win rate players and how they adjusted to Zenyatta's traits, for example focusing less on head shots against opponents and relying on a secondary healer for the team.